Culture of Tripura: Songs and dances

 Music and dances are integral part of the tribal people of Tripura.
 Some of their indigenous musical instruments are the sarinda, chongpreng, and sumui (a kind of flute).
 Songs are sung during religious occasions, weddings, and other festivals.
 Each tribal community has their own repertoire of songs and dances.
 The Tripuri and Jamatia tribe perform goria dance during the Goria puja.
 Jhum dance (also called tangbiti dance) in the harvest season, lebang dance, mamita dance, and mosak sulmani dance are other Tripuri dances.
 Reang community, the second largest tribe of the state, are noted for their hojagiri dance performed by young girls balancing on earthen pitchers.
 The Bizhu dance is performed by the Chakmas during the Bizhu festival (the last day of the month of Chaitra).
 Other tribal dances are wangala dance of the Garo people, hai-hak dance of the Halam branch of Kuki people, sangrai dance and owa dance of the Mog tribe, and others.
+The Tripuri people possess a distinct tradition of folk music, including a localized style of Baul-inspired songs known as Bogla rwchapmung.
 Besides tribal music, Indian classical music is also practiced among the residents.
 Sachin Dev Burman of the royal family was a maestro in the filmi genre of Indian music, creating many popular tunes in the bollywood films.